pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/03-workspaces.md

 ## Types of Workspaces

-- The **Personal Workspace** displays tools for the sites you own, or are a team member of, your account plan, and billing for sites you own.
+- The **Personal Workspace** displays tools for the sites you own (or are a team member of), your account plan, and billing for sites you own.
 You have only one Personal Workspace.
   - Every Pantheon user is assigned one Personal Workspace.
   - All the sites you have created, as well as individual sites from other organizations you've been invited to collaborate on, will be in your Personal Workspace.
   - You can use a Personal Workspace for your own projects, and for visibility into sites from other organizations you are working with.
   - WebOps collaboration features such as [Multidev](/guides/multidev) and [Custom Upstreams](/guides/custom-upstream) are not available in Personal Workspaces.
 To access these features, you need a [Professional Workspace](/guides/account-mgmt/workspace-sites-teams/workspaces#create-a-professional-workspace).
 - **Professional workspaces** bring together users and sites to allow administrators to effectively manage a large number of sites.
-  - Access to [Multidev](/guides/multidev), [Custom Upstreams](/guides/custom-upstream), and [Autopilot](/guides/autopilot) are available to Gold Workspaces or above.
   - You may be a member of more than one Professional Workspace, and can switch between your Personal and Professional Workspace at any time.
-  - If you have contracted with a [Pantheon Partner Agency](https://pantheon.io/plans/partner-program?docs) or have a Professional Workspace with a Gold Account Plan, you can add a Professional Workspace to a site as a **Supporting Workspace**, which will give the members of that Workspace access to help build, launch, or maintain your site.
-Refer to [Add a Supporting Workspace to a Site](http://localhost:8000/guides/account-mgmt/workspace-sites-teams/teams#add-a-supporting-workspace-to-site) for details.
   - When you first create a Professional Workspace, it is created with a Silver Account plan, which gives you access to the basic capabilities of the Pantheon Platform.
 To take advantage of features such as [Multidev](/guides/multidev), [Custom Upstreams](/guides/custom-upstream), and [Autopilot](/guides/autopilot), you'll want to [upgrade the Workspace to a Gold plan](/guides/account-mgmt/plans/workspace-plans).

   <Alert title="Important" type="danger" >